carpentries-incubator/twitter-with-twarc/_episodes/01-introduction.md

 This is a not too awful guide: https://www.lifewire.com/twitter-slang-and-key-terms-explained-2655399

 {% include links.md %}

+# Why Should You Care About Twitter?

+Every user, tweet, video, and emoji on Twitter is data that can be collected and analyzed.
+In recent years Twitter analysis has become increasingly popular and has played a hand in predicting topics from natural disasters to Election outcomes.

+The millions of tweets sent out each day, and the range of content within those tweets amounts to Twitter being a source for a large amount of data. *Note: Based on these guidelines, some refer to Twitter data as Big Data, but some distinguish Big Data as 'so much data that it because unmanagable and therefore unable to be analyzed.* In order to analyze Twitter data, we must first retrieve it which we will be doing using a tool called an API.

 # API: A Complicated Topic and a (mostly) Easy Tool